Assessment, power school, common practice, Kindergarten

 If you are interested in STEAM (Science, Technology, Engineering, Arts and Math), Makerspaces and coding/programming join the STEAM Makers Community of Practice.

 We have invited the STEM Learning Lab (http://stemlearninglab.com/) to work with a cohort of 20 teachers from Rocky View Schools.
-STEM Learning Lab will provide professional development in STEAM from concept to design to implementation and will include opportunities for teachers to collaborate, imagine, create and mentor.
+STEM Learning Lab will provide professional development from concept to design to implementation and will include opportunities for teachers to collaborate, imagine, create and mentor.
 We will investigate the integration of Technology and Curriculum and a Girls in Tech initiative to encourage girls to become more involved in technology, math and science.

 We ask that if you are considering this Community, you are prepared to commit to both C of P days, plus at least one, but preferably both, of the self-directed days.
 You will also receive release time for 4 more days during the year for a total of 8 PL days.
 There is a possibility of extending this initiative for up to 2 more years.